TfTHacker/obsidian42-text-transporter/README-Bookmarks.md

 # Bookmarks
-Bookmkarks are shortcuts to files in your vault.
+Bookmarks are shortcuts to files in your vault.
 You can have multiple bookmarks defined in settings.
 Bookmark is made up of the following parameters on one line:
 + File Name seperated by semicolon ; then the command
 + Command can be one of the following:
   + TOP - for top of the file
   + BOTTOM - for the bottom of the file
   + the text on a line in your target file.
-If you provide this as the location, all transporter oeprations will happen from the line after the location
+If you provide this as the location, all transporter operations will happen from the line after the location

 ### Examples
 + ACTIONS_List.md;# Next Actions ----------